drinking-code/cherry-soda/README.md

 Renders a `<head>` element and manages the loading of scripts and assets.
 It can also automatically generate metadata for SEO, and icons from your given configuration.
 You can pass your own elements into `<Head>`.
-These will just be rendered inside the `<head>` and potentially replace the generated tags.
+These will just be rendered inside the `<head>` and replace the generated elements if any.
 For example:

 ```javascript